Arboriculture: Tree installation

+Staking: newly planted, immature trees should be staked for one growing season to allow for the root system to establish.
+Staking for longer than one season should only be considered in situations where the root system has failed to establish sufficient structural support.
+Guy wires can be used for larger, newly planted trees.
+Care must be used to avoid stem girdling from the support system ties.

+Irrigation: irrigation infrastructure may be installed to ensure a regular water supply throughout the lifetime of the tree.
+Wicking beds are an underground reservoir from which water is wicked into soil.
+Watering bags may be temporarily installed around tree stakes to provide water until the root system becomes established.
+Permeable paving allows for water infiltration in paved urban settings, such as parks and walkways.

 UK

 Within the United Kingdom trees are considered as a material consideration within the town planning system and may be conserved as amenity landscape features.

 The role of the Arborist or Local Government Arboricultural Officer is likely to have a great effect on such matters.
 Identification of trees of high quality which may have extensive longevity is a key element in the preservation of trees.

 Urban and rural trees may benefit from statutory protection under the Town and Country Planning system.
 Such protection can result in the conservation and improvement of the urban forest as well as rural settlements.

 Historically the profession divides into the operational and professional areas.
 These might be further subdivided into the private and public sectors.
 The profession is broadly considered as having one trade body known as the Arboricultural Association, although the Institute of Chartered Foresters offers a route for professional recognition and chartered arboriculturist status.

 The qualifications associated with the industry range from vocational to Doctorate.
 Arboriculture is a comparatively young industry.